jordanjmartinez/ghost-siem-simulator/README.md

 **G.H.O.S.T.** includes a full suite of features designed to simulate a real-world SIEM environment.

-It supports simulated live alert generation, scenario-based threat grouping, analyst triage actions, and incident reporting.
+It supports simulated live alert generation, grouped threat patterns, analyst triage actions, and incident reporting.

 Analysts can track their performance over time through a built-in analytics dashboard